Mixing time of Metropolis chain based on random transposition walk converging to multivariate Ewens distribution: Metropolis walk starting at the identity class

 \section{Metropolis walk starting at the identity class}

 The multivariate Ewens distribution with parameter $\alpha$ is defined on $S_n$ with $P(\sigma)$ proportional to $\alpha^{\ell(\sigma)}$ where $\ell(\sigma)$ is the number of cycles of $\sigma$.
-The normalization constant $z_n(\alpha) = \alpha_{(n)} := \alpha(\alpha +1) \ldots (\alpha + n-1)$.
+The normalization constant $z_n(\alpha) = \alpha_{(n)}:= \alpha(\alpha +1) \cdots(\alpha+ n-1)$.

 Consider now the random transposition walk on $S_n$, defined by picking a pair of numbers $i\neq j$ at random, and multiplying the current state in $S_n$ by the transposition $(ij)$.
 In this form, the walk is periodic and does not converge.
 But if we make it lazy, then it converges to the uniform measure on $S_n$.
-By metropolizing the non-lazy walk to the multivariate Ewens distribution with parameter $\alpha$, we create a new markov chain that converges to $\text{MED}(\alpha)$ (see \cite{DiaconisHanlon} for details).
-The walk behaves differently for $\alpha > 1$ and $\alpha < 1$.
-And as long as $\alpha \neq 1$, it converges, because it always has positive holding probability.
+By metropolizing the nonlazy walk to the multivariate Ewens distribution with parameter $\alpha$, we create a new Markov chain that converges to $\operatorname{MED}(\alpha)$; see \cite{DiaconisHanlon} for details on the Metropolis algorithm.
+The walk behaves differently for $\alpha> 1$ and $\alpha< 1$.
+And as long as $\alpha\neq1$, it converges, because it always has positive holding probability.

-\emph{Warning.} The $\alpha$ parameter here will be the reciprocal of $\theta$ below.
+\emph{Warning}.
+The $\alpha$ parameter here will be the reciprocal of $\theta$ below.